Cinven's purchase of Telekom Slovenia delayed by hitch

 Cinven is bidding for 72.75 percent of Telekom but would later have to purchase the rest of the shares at the same price, as required by Slovenian legislation.

-Telekom is the largest of 15 companies earmarked for privatisation in 2013.
+Telekom is the largest of 15 companies earmarked for privatization in 2013.
 So far four of those companies have been sold.

 (Reporting by Marja Novak; Editing by Keith Weir and David Clarke)